egumasa/engagement-annotation-project/docs/2_Step2_tag_spans.md

 ## References

 Biber, D. (2006).
 Stance in spoken and written university registers.
 Journal of English for Academic Purposes, 5(2), 97–116. https://doi.org/10.1016/j.jeap.2006.05.001

+Chang, P., & Schleppegrell, M. (2011).
+Taking an effective authorial stance in academic writing: Making the linguistic resources explicit for L2 writers in the social sciences.
+Journal of English for Academic Purposes, 10(3), 140–151. https://doi.org/10.1016/j.jeap.2011.05.005